Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 vanilla_buttons, vanilla_button_ids = buttons\resolve!
 ```

-Or use it at the on `display` to display the dialog to the user and retrieve the result:
+Or use it on `display` to display the dialog to the user:

 ```lua
 button, result = adisplay(dialog, buttons):resolve()